 - Various Types of Landscaping Design

 - Landscaping Construction and Design Ideas for the Front and Back Yards

 - Swimming pools

 - Backyard Patios

 When it comes to landscaping times and materials have changed.
 Tastes have changed.
 Styles have changed.
-And in some ways people have changed.
-What haven’t changed are the fundamentals underpinning a quality landscaping design beginning with line, colour, form, texture and (visual) weight and encompassing proportion, repetition, order and unity.
+And in some ways, people have changed.
+What hasn’t changed are the fundamentals underpinning a quality landscaping design beginning with line, color, form, texture, and (visual) weight and encompassing proportion, repetition, order, and unity.
 All of these elements are employed by the landscaping company in the service of creating a design that is both aesthetically pleasing and functional.
-In this guide we’re going to explore landscaping design, the various landscape elements, the different types of landscaping contractor as well as some different styles and common features popular in landscaping design and construction today.
+In this guide we’re going to explore landscaping design, the various landscape elements, the different types of landscaping contractors as well as some different styles and common features popular in landscaping design and construction today.